-Length-frequency plots-e.g. regions I1 - I2 (Disko Bay & Vaigat) in 2014 and W1-W4 in (offshore) in 2015 and 2022 (Fig. 10)-show a first insignificant component with mean CPL at 7-8 mm.
+Length-frequency plots-e.g. regions I1 - I2 (Disko Bay & Vaigat) as well as those for offshore regions, is shown in Fig. 10.
+Higher abundance of smaller shrimp (less than 17 mm CL) has been observed in the survey since 2018 and have recruited each of the subsequent years entered to the next cohort or into the fishable biomass (e.g., individuals larger than 17 mm CL).
+However, a first insignificant component with mean CPL at 7-8 mm is low in numbers.
 These shrimps had probably hatched in the spring of the year before.
 Catches of this first component are small owing to the mesh size used in the survey; even the second component is not fully retained by the survey gear (Wieland, 2002b).

 Regional differences in length at age 2 are obvious, the smallest age 2 shrimps were found in the most northern regions whereas the largest were found in the more southern regions (Table 9).
-In 2019 - 2022, mean length at age 2, varied from 10.2 mm to 12.5 mm carapace length, but in 2022 all age 2 shrimps were within the range of 10.1 mm to 10.8 mm CL.
+In 2019 - 2023, mean length at age 2, varied from 10.2 mm to 12.5 mm carapace length, but in 2022 all age 2 shrimps were within the range of 10.1 mm to 10.8 mm CL.
 Year-to-year changes in the mean length at age 2 have been related to shifts in bottom temperature and changes in stock density of shrimp (Wieland, 2005).
 For the most recent seven years, however, estimates of the mean size at age 2 were consistent (Table 9).